 IVHQ programs allow volunteers the opportunity to volunteer for durations ranging from 1 to 24 weeks.
 For those seeking longer-term senior volunteer opportunities abroad, IVHQ offers the option to combine volunteer programs and create longer itineraries with the help of a volunteer expert from IVHQ.

-What do other seniors say about their experiences?
+What do other senior volunteers say about their experiences?

 “IVHQ is a wonderful gift to anyone of any age who wants to travel, have unbelievable adventures and live with local people to really experience another culture and way of life!
 When I was young I was able to travel often because my father was a travel agent and believed in the importance of seeing the world.
 I am delighted to say that I am now 65 years old and have gone on four IVHQ trips that have changed my life!